aws-samples/moving-up-stack-workshop/hugo/content/scenario1/_index.en.md

 ### The Task

 > We are going to decouple the monolith application into micro-services.
 Each layer of a monolith three- tier web architecture will be moved to a managed service for using right service for the right job of Example corp.

-We are going to

-*  Move the application layer from running in docker container on EC2 to running the container on Elastic   Container Service for AWS Fargate
-*  Move the MySQL database from EC2 and EBS to Amazon RDS MySQL.
-* Migrate from self managed Redis Cache to Amazon Elasticache service.
-* Use Cloudfront for content delivery of static and dynamic assets
+We will use Cloudfront for content delivery of static and dynamic assets.

+You can follow these steps to do this:

+* Deploy Cloudformation template to create the AWS managed service infrastructure.
+* Migrate the web application traffic to micro services.
+* Move static assests to Amazon S3 which will act as origin for CloudFront.

+{{% notice info %}}
+If you need help at any time please raise your hand.
+{{% /notice %}}